zogzog/cubicweb/doc/book/devrepo/dataimport.rst

 Dataimport
 ==========

-*CubicWeb* is designed to manipulate huge of amount of data, and provides utilities to do so.
+*CubicWeb* is designed to easily manipulate large amounts of data, and provides utilities to make imports simple.

 The main entry point is :mod:`cubicweb.dataimport.importer` which defines an :class:`ExtEntitiesImporter` class responsible for importing data from an external source in the